Close

 While nursing homes are responsible for keeping their residents out of harm’s way, unfortunately, many do not take the necessary precautions to keep falls from occurring.
 Often, understaffing is an issue at facilities.
 It leaves nursing home and assisted living facility staff caring for more patients than they can give quality care to.
 Understaffing can lead to neglect which then places residents in dangerous situations.
 Such risks arise when residents are left unattended in their wheel chairs even when they are considered a fall risk, or similarly, when residents are placed in beds without proper fall preventative measures such as side rails, appropriate padding, or bed alarms.

 Unfortunately, falls are a frequent occurrence at long term care facilities caring for our elderly.
-If you or a loved one have suffered a fall or any other type injury at a nursing home or assisted living facility, such as one in Culver City or Oakland, CA , call the Law Offices of Ben Yeroushalmi.
+If you or a loved one have suffered a fall or any other type injury at a nursing home or assisted living facility, such as one in Culver City or Oakland, CA , call the Yeroushalmi Law.
 Our team of experts on nursing home litigation will fight to bring about the justice that is deserved.
 Call us today for a free consultation.

 Contact Us